 Now science is something I respect, yet I know there is so much more to discover.
 I’m sure that science can explain my prophetic visions, out-of-body experiences, psychic ability, instant healing experiences, and so much more.
 I’m sure that science will one day discover the answer to the after-death mystery and explain how it is that I can see and communicate with the dead.
 By the way, note that I said “science” not “scientists.”
 Scientists are as vulnerable to belief distortion fields as everyone else, and some will twist facts to fit their current theories.
 But, I believe that in the end, real science wins out.

 My second husband, bless his wicked soul, was a wonder.
 When faced with my hard-core (at the time) beliefs in the infallibility of Max Heindel’s Rosicrucianism, he just said that he believed in the power of the human mind.
-I was, of course insensed at the time, but now I understand.
+I was, of course, incensed at the time, but now I understand.
 Harry Lee Byrd, if you are out there, please accept my apology.

 We might have BELIEVED that margarine was better for us than butter, but now we know that’s not true.
 Butter is the healthier choice, or is it?
-So that’s just a little belief.
+So that’s just a tiny belief.
 Religion is the BIG Kahuna.
 If we let go of our belief in heaven, hell, or whatever, it seems to go to our very core.
 It is one of the scariest things people can face.
 Why?
 There are people who have explained that better than I ever could, but it has to do with ultimate survival.
 Most people are afraid to die.
-Many of us are also afraid that we are intrinsically evil and need a Big Daddy in the sky to tell us how to be good.
+Many people are also afraid that everyone is intrinsically evil and we need a Big Daddy in the sky to tell us how to be good.
 And, no, I do not have statistical proof of this, but I’d bet someone else does.

 How is it that I can’t just jump into the atheist circus?
 I “believe” it is best to honor my own mystical experiences.
-To me, atheism, and I might be wrong, means believing (there’s that belief again) in only what science tells us is true—now.
-No after life, no psychic intuition, no out-of-body experiences, no miracles, no spontaneous healing, no human aura or chakras, no interconnectedness of things—just us as we see, feel, and hear with our physical senses, mostly in keeping with Newtonian physics.
-Plus, with Atheism, there is no seeing things that others don’t (atheists believe this is hallucination).
+To me, atheism, and I might be wrong, means believing (there’s that belief again) in only what mainstream science tells us is true—now.
+No afterlife, no psychic intuition, no out-of-body experiences, no miracles, no spontaneous healing, no human aura or chakras, no interconnectedness of things—just what see, feel, and hear with our physical senses—mostly in keeping with Newtonian physics.
+Plus, with Atheism, seeing things that others don’t is hallucinating.

-My dearest and best friend, a newby atheist, said the other day that perhaps my experiences with spirits were my unconscious desire to believe in immortality.
+My dearest and best friend, an atheist, said told me that perhaps my experiences with spirits were my unconscious desire to believe in immortality.
 To this I say, “Monkey balls.”
 I know he meant well, but I don’t really have a desire for immortality.
 I would just as soon have the living experience be done with when it’s time.
-I’ve had a good time, but if there is no after-life, okay.
+I’ve had a good life, but if there is no after-life, okay.
 Like I said, there wouldn’t be any grieving.
 I would just cease to exist and there would be no mind or brain to feel regret or pain.